carolineecorreia/discipline-projects/README.md

 The languages we see are C, C++, Java, MATLAB and Python, which includes fundamentals of computer programs, data structures, data analysis, optimization and object-oriented programming.

-I've just had the ideia of bulding this repository and it's a pity that I don't have many works I've already done since 2016 anymore..
+I've just had the ideia of bulding this repository and unfortunately I don't have many works I've already done since 2016 anymore..
 But, I' will put everthing I think it's relevant from now on :)